How to Write an Australian Cover Letter

 If you intend to send your cover letter to a company and you don’t have the name of a person to whom you can address the letter, take some time to find out who the appropriate contact is before deciding to use a generic salutation.

 Using a generic salutation (example: Dear Sir/Madam, To Whom It May Concern) can create unfavourable impressions.
 This may imply that you’re not too resourceful to research who the Hiring Manager or Recruiter is for the role.
-Try calling the company and explain to their representative that you don’t want to send your cover letter without a specific name.
+If it’s easy to find, it’s worth making a quick effort to identify the right contact.

 However, if you can’t find a person to whom you can address the cover letter despite considerable research, be specific in your generic salutation.